 Subhodh Kotekal

-I am a final-year Ph.D. candidate in the Department of Statistics at the University of Chicago.
-My advisor is Chao Gao.
-Prior to graduate school, I received a B.S. in Mathematics and in Statistics from the University of Chicago in 2019.
+I obtained my Ph.D. from the Department of Statistics at the University of Chicago in June 2025.
+My advisor was Chao Gao.
+Prior to graduate school, I received a B.S. in Mathematics and in Statistics from the University of Chicago.

 George Herbert Jones Laboratory